What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 What have you seen?

-Well, the teeth have three parts.
+Well, the tooth has three parts.

 I) Crown: